hesreallyhim/my-pgp-inbox/README.md

 <h2 align="center">Send an Encrypted Message</h2>

+Have you ever thought, "Wouldn't it be nice if GitHub had DM's?"
+Probably not... but what if it was strictly opt-in and there was a slight barrier to entry to prevent excessive spamming?
+Well, Issues can be used to send messages... but they're public.
+Unless...

+**Welcome to my public-private inbox.** To send me a private message, just open an Issue in this repo, encrypt your message with my PGP key, I'll be notified - problem solved!

 <h3 align="center">To <em>send</em> an encrypted message, all you need is <em>my</em> public PGP key...</h3>

 <p align="center">